 According to Day, using rotational grazing is similar to paying oneself nearly $300 in value from increased gains, more efficient use of their pasture utilization, and feeding less hay.
 The labor is is slightly more intensive, and could take 15-30 minutes to cross fence a paddock, all depending on herd size and pasture size.
 The intake from the higher-quality grasses is more intense and the quality of the grass stays better while moving cattle from paddock to paddock versus continually grazing one large area.

 Another way to increase the forage utilization of the pasture is to provide the cattle with a supplement like a VitaFerm® mineral with the Amaferm® advantage.
-Amaferm is a natural prebiotic designed to maximize the nutritional value of feed.
-It is research-proven to significantly increase forage digestion for an increase in utilization resulting in optimal health and performance.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 Amaferm and grazing management are synergistic.

 Glaubius said that the Amaferm can help cattle sustain their body weight.
 Cows should wean off heavier calves while having a more ideal body condition score.
 Amaferm could potentially extend the time of grazing in a conventional grazing system where cows are not rotated, by 10-14 days per season.
 He adds that feeding Amaferm in a drought area is vital to enhance the nutritional value of lower quality and quantity of forages.